yuvalmGS/gigaspaces-wiki-jekyll/sbp/safe-grid-shutdown.markdown

 {composition-setup}

+{% tip %}
-{tip}**Summary:** {excerpt}This article illustrates an approache that can be used to perform a clean shutdown mechanism by waiting for all asynchronous persistence to finish before killing Grid Service Containers.{excerpt}
+**Summary:** {excerpt}This article illustrates an approache that can be used to perform a clean shutdown mechanism by waiting for all asynchronous persistence to finish before killing Grid Service Containers.{excerpt}
 **Author**: Ali Hodroj, Senior Solutions Architect, GigaSpaces **Recently tested with GigaSpaces version**: XAP 9.6.0 {toc:minLevel=1|maxLevel=1|type=flat|separator=pipe}
-{tip}
+{% endtip %}

 {rate}